An afternoon of discoveries at Aquatis

 November 13, 2017

-Aquatis, the largest freshwater aquarium in Europe, has just opened in Lausanne.
-And already attracted much attention.
+Aquatis, the largest freshwater aquarium in Europe, in Lausanne, has already attracted much attention.
 A unique journey following the course of the Rhône and across the various continents to discover the species that cohabit in the water and on the shores.
 Let’s start the tour!

 The Aquatis journey is an exploration over 3,500 m2, a leisure centre, as well as a centre for environmental education.
 Indeed, Aquatis isn’t only aquariums and vivaria, but also a discovery of aquatic fauna with an immersive scenography around freshwater and sustainable development.
 We loved it!